Yma o Hyd: Composition

-The song consists of three verses and a repeated chorus, with the opening and closing verses reference Macsen Wledig.
-Macsen is a prominent figure in Medieval Welsh literature, recorded in the sixth century by Gildas and in the ninth century work, Historia Brittonum where Macsen is said to have transferred authority back to British rulers.
+The song consists of three verses and a repeated chorus, with the opening and closing verses reference Macsen Wledig, ostensibly the Welsh name for Roman Emperor Magnus Maximus.
+Macsen is a prominent figure in medieval Welsh literature, recorded in the sixth century by Gildas and in the ninth century work, Historia Brittonum where Macsen is said to have transferred authority back to British rulers.
 As such, Macsen is the common progenitor listed in the earliest Welsh genealogies and on the Pillar of Eliseg, erected by a Welsh king who was still claiming Macsen as an ancestor nearly 500 years after he left Britain.
 He was considered the founding father of several medieval Welsh dynasties, including those of the Kingdom of Powys and the Kingdom of Gwent, and he figures in lists of the Fifteen Tribes of Wales.
 In Welsh legend, Macsen appears in stories such as Breuddwyd Macsen Wledig (English: The Dream of Ruler Maximus) which features in the White Book of Rhydderch.

 "Yma o Hyd" utilises a common understanding of Welsh history's long continuity.
 The campaigns of Macsen Wledig and the turmoil caused by the first government of Margaret Thatcher, parallel the adversities of ancient Wales with those of the modern nation.

 In "Yma o Hyd", Iwan uses the still common knowledge of Macsen to show that the memory and culture of the Ancient Britons is still here, with the Welsh language being a Brythonic language that the ancient Britons would have spoken.

 The third verse references Macsen alongside the 18th-century caricature Dic Siôn Dafydd and the contemporary figure of Margaret Thatcher.
 Iwan hoped to parallel the troubles of ancient Wales with the more modern threats to the nation, to demonstrate the fortitude and survival of the Welsh culture at a time he felt it was most threatened.